Consumer Advisory Panel

 Members of the Panel are permitted to obtain assistance from colleagues or collaborators.
 However, members and those who assist them are required to maintain the confidentiality of all information provided to the Panel, or prepared by or for the Panel for presentation or delivery to FSRA (with the exception of information made public by FSRA, including any submissions by the Panel or its members as part of a public comment process sponsored by FSRA).

-To be reimbursed travel expenses, members must receive approval from FSRA prior to making travel arrangements and will be required to submit a travel expense claim with detailed receipts.
+To be reimbursed for travel expenses, Panel members must receive prior approval from FSRA before making travel arrangements and will be required to submit a travel expense claim with detailed receipts.

 No additional expenditures or commitments will be made without FSRA’s prior authorization.
-The meeting fees will be reviewed on an annual basis.
+The meeting per diems will be reviewed on an annual basis.

 Schedule A: Consumer Advisory Panel’s Remuneration Guide